Dkell88/LHL-Midterm/planning/user_stories.md

     2. on map page

-### As an authenticated user, I want to modify my own maps because I change often
+### As a user, I want to modify my own maps because I change often

     2. on map page

-### As an authenticated user, I want to create a map(s) because I want to share my favourite places
+### As a user, I want to create a map(s) because I want to share my favourite places

     3. create map form